-Some of our splitting parameters vary over short length scales.
-According to Fresnel zone arguments, this observation points towards a shallow source of anisotropy [e.g. Alsina and Snieder, 1995].
-The length-scale of changes are in fact sometimes shorter than the width of the Fresnel zone at the base of the lithosphere (~125 km).
-A particularly dramatic change in φ is evident from slab-parallel north-west of the slab to slabperpendicular closer to the trench where the subducting slab is shallower at stations such as CAPN, SSN or M22K (Figure 1).
-Beneath south-central Alaska, the Yakutat lithosphere subducts at a shallow angle until ~600 km inboard of the trench [e.g., Eberhart-Phillips et al., 2006].
+slab-perpendicular closer to the trench where the subducting slab is shallower at stations such as CAPN, SSN, or M22 K (Figure 1).
+Beneath south-central Alaska, the Yakutat lithosphere subducts at a shallow angle until ~600-km inboard of the trench (e.g., Eberhart-Phillips et al., 2006).
 If there is alignment between fossil anisotropy in the continental lithosphere and underlying oceanic lithosphere, then the overall lithospheric contribution may be large at stations on the subducted Yakutat terrane, whose outline is indicated by the thick blue contour in Figure 6.
 We do not see evidence for a significant contribution to the splitting signal from other Alaskan terranes, however (Figure 1).

 In the southeastern corner of our study area, fast directions parallel the direction of motion of the Fairweather and Queen Charlotte transform faults, a clear example of lithospheric anisotropy, whose development is ongoing.
-Our observations of delay times with an average of $\delta t = 1.19s$ can be compared to measurements along the San Andreas Fault to the south of our study area.
-The San Andreas is an archetypal example of a two-layer splitting case [Silver and Savage, 1994; Polet and Kanamori, 2002; Özalaybey and Savage, 1995].
-In central and southern California, the splitting delay time associated with the upper, 'lithospheric' layer of San Andreas fault-parallel layer of anisotropy is considered relatively small ($\delta t \le 0.7 s$), consistent with the region's thin lithosphere.
-Corroborating this hypothesis from a Fresnel zone point of view, stations to the west of the fault in south-ern/central California, show evidence for only a single layer of anisotropy, not associated with the fault.
-In contrast, further north in California, a 115-125 km-thick layer of fault parallel anisotropy is observed Özalaybey and Savage [1995], akin to our results.
-We also observe that fast directions approximately parallel the Fairweather and Queen Charlotte transform faults up to ~100 km east of the fault, consistent with the hypothesis of a relatively thick lithospheric anisotropic layer (Figure 6).
-Away from the Fairweather and Queen Charlotte transform fault, alignment of fast polarization directions with structural trends are less clear.
-Thus, in the following sections we explore the role asthenospheric flow might play in governing our results.
+Our observations of delay times with an average of $\delta t = 1.19$ s can be compared to measurements along the San Andreas Fault to the south of our study area.
+The San Andreas is an archetypal example of a two-layer splitting case (Özalaybey & Savage, 1995; Polet & Kanamori, 2002; Silver & Savage, 1994).
+In central and southern California, the splitting delay time associated with the upper, "lithospheric" layer of San Andreas fault-parallel layer of anisotropy is considered relatively small ( $\delta t \le 0.7$ s), consistent with the region's thin lithosphere.
+Corroborating this hypothesis from a Fresnel zone point of view, stations to the west of the fault in southern/central California show evidence for only a single layer of anisotropy, not associated with the fault.
+In contrast, further north in California, a 115- to 125-km-thick layer of fault-parallel anisotropy is observed (Özalaybey & Savage, 1995), akin to our results.
+We also observe that fast directions approximately parallel the Fairweather and Queen Charlotte transform faults up to ~100-km east of the fault, consistent with the hypothesis of a relatively thick lithospheric anisotropic layer (Figure 6).
+Away from the Fairweather and Queen Charlotte transform faults, alignment of fast polarization directions with structural trends is less clear.
+Thus, in the following sections, we explore the role asthenospheric flow might play in governing our results.

-5.5 Asthenospheric Sources of Anisotropy

-5.5.1 Anisotropy Around the Slab Edge
+5.5.
+Asthenospheric Sources of Anisotropy 5.5.1.
+Anisotropy Around the Slab Edge